Nivalyx/osu-wiki/wiki/Mapping_and_Modding_Timeline/id.md

 - **2011-10-08:** [Ranking Criteria subforum](https://osu.ppy.sh/community/forums/87) opened for public discussion on [Ranking Criteria](/wiki/Ranking_Criteria) proposals.
     - These discussions were previously held by BAT members in a private subforum. <!-- date is not exact. the earliest thread in the subforum was posted on 2011-10-08 -->

-**1368 beatmaps** were ranked in 2011.
-This was the first decline after 4 years of consecutive growth.
+Secara keseluruhan, terdapat **1368 beatmap** yang di-rank sepanjang tahun 2011. **1368 beatmaps** were ranked in 2011.
+Tahun ini merupakan pertama kalinya jumlah beatmap Ranked per tahunnya mengalami penurunan setelah 4 tahun pertumbuhan.

 ## 2012